 Westborough, MA 01581

-Formed in 2003, the 495/MetroWest Corridor Partnership is a regional advocacy non-profit organization governed by municipal officials, regional employers, legislators, environmentalists, and educators that addresses the needs of the thirty-two communities in the 495/MetroWest region by enhancing economic vitality and quality of life while sustaining natural resources.
-Since its founding, the Partnership has amassed an impressive record of accomplishment addressing economic development, transportation, water resources, workforce development, housing, and permitting issues, while being recognized by policymakers as the voice for a region crucial to the Commonwealth’s economy.
+Formed in 2003, the 495/MetroWest Corridor Partnership is a regional economic development non-profit organization governed by municipal officials, regional employers, legislators, environmentalists, and educators that addresses the needs of the 35 communities in the 495/MetroWest region by enhancing economic vitality and quality of life while sustaining natural resources.
+Since its founding, the Partnership has amassed an impressive record of accomplishments addressing economic development, transportation, water resources, workforce development, housing, and permitting issues, while being recognized by policymakers as the voice for a region crucial to the Commonwealth’s economy.
 The Partnership works with MassEcon and state agencies on business location opportunities, and is a longtime partner of the Massachusetts Office of Business Development through the Regional Economic Development Organization program.

 Brockton 21st Century